Part 28 - The road to Cusco - Nazca & Arequipa

 The lizard

-Whilst it's a pleasant wee town, Nazca doesn't have much else going for it, except it's lack of rain (4mm p.a), some underground aqueducts. and a nearby sand dune that is nearly the height of Ben Nevis.
+Whilst it's a pleasant wee town, Nazca doesn't have much else going for it, except its lack of rain (4mm p.a), some underground aqueducts. and a nearby sand dune that is nearly the height of Ben Nevis.
 Still having nightmares about my sand buggy experience, I didn't take up the offer of climbing it in a vehicle.

 Me in an aqueduct.
 Terrible photo - you can't actually see the water or the fish swimming in it